ARCHIVED — Vol. 146, No. 6 — March 14, 2012

 P.C.
 2012-220 March 1, 2012

-Her Excellency the Governor General in Council, on the recommendation of the Minister of Fisheries and Oceans, pursuant to subsection 36(5) of the Fisheries Act (see footnote a), hereby makes the annexed Regulations Amending the Metal Mining Effluent Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 30(1) (see footnote a) of the Food and Drugs Act (see footnote b), hereby makes the annexed Regulations Amending the Food and Drug Regulations (1652 — Schedule F).

 COMING INTO FORCE

 2. These Regulations come into force on the day on which they are registered.

 REGULATORY IMPACT ANALYSIS STATEMENT